amasoft-dr/cabinets.js/README.md

 ### Features

--Unidirectional State management.
+1. Unidirectional State management.
 Data Flows in one predictable way only.

--No configuration is required, use it as it is.
+2. No configuration is required, use it as it is.

--Easy API
+3. Easy API

--Can have multiple Stores
+4. Can handle multiple Stores

--Can use multiple Stores independently or can use them combined.
+5. Can handle multiple Stores independently or can use them combined.

--Supports Mappings to transform the payload before reducer is reached.
+6. Supports Mappings to transform the payload before reducer is reached.

--Supports Interceptors which allow to do extra things and even modify both State and Payload.
+7. Supports Interceptors which allow to do extra things and even modify both State and Payload.

--Support Lazy Actions to modify the state in an async way.
+8. Support Lazy Actions to modify the state in an async way.

--Rich set of custom Cabinets Exceptions(Error) so you could always know why things went wrong.
+9. Rich set of custom Cabinets Exceptions(Error) so you could always know why things went wrong.